Custom Search

 The car had power-operated hidden headlamps, electric windows, wraparound bumpers, flush door handles, vertical waterfall grille design.

-Electronically controlled windows & convertible top.
+Electronically controlled windows & soft convertible top.

 Vertical waterfall grille design.